Ekansh0301/conspiracy-belief-detection/README.md

 The 7.9-point drop from dev (0.829) to test (0.750) deserves context.
 Three factors compound on the tiny 77-sample dev set:

-1. **Sampling noise** — the bootstrap 95% CI is [0.712, 0.893]; the dev point estimate is inherently unreliable.
+1. **Sampling noise**: the bootstrap 95% CI is [0.712, 0.893]; the dev point estimate is inherently unreliable.
-2. **Selection overfit** — both the threshold τ = 0.595 and the can't-tell remapping strategy were chosen using the same 77 samples.
+2. **Selection overfit**: both the threshold τ = 0.595 and the can't-tell remapping strategy were chosen using the same 77 samples.
-3. **Ensemble fit** — probability averaging was implicitly calibrated to dev boundary cases.
+3. **Ensemble fit**: probability averaging was implicitly calibrated to dev boundary cases.

 The 5-fold CV estimate (0.734 ± 0.007) was not used for selection and proved far more predictive of test performance. **We recommend CV-based model selection as standard practice in low-resource shared tasks.**